ydeliorman/shopapp/README.md

 # shopapp

-Shopping App demonstrates state management principles on Flutter.
+Shopping App demonstrates state management, routing, authentication, animation, changeNotifier principles on Flutter.
+[Rive app](https://rive.app/) is used and this [github link](https://github.com/2d-inc/Flare-Flutter) is used.

 - User can list items.
 - User can add a item to cart.